strongloop/flow-engine/README.md

 ```
 const Flow = require('flow-engine').Flow;
 var flow = new Flow( json, optionObj );
-//you have to manually pass the req, resp, next into the flow and execute it
+//you have to manually pass the context and next into the flow and execute it
+//get context obj from somewhere or create it by yourself
+//and request and response object should be attached to the context obj
-flow.prepare(req, resp, next);
+flow.prepare(context, next);
 flow.run();
 ```